Discover, experience and photograph dramatic coastal landscapes, the island’s historic lighthouse and an array of native flora and fauna

 A typical day

 First we travel south of Hobart to Kettering and take the vehicular ferry across the D’Entrecastaux Channel to Bruny Island.
 Upon arrival, we make our way to Cape Bruny, the site of Australia’s second oldest lighthouse sitting atop a spectacular rugged coastline.
-One of the stops en route is at the lookout located at ‘The Neck’, a narrow isthmus connecting North Bruny to South Bruny.
-You’ll climb the steps to a platform that sits atop the sand dunes offers stunning views of the coast.
-An elevated boardwalk takes you over the rookery and leads you to the pristine sandy shores of a beach where only a few footprints may have preceded you – footprints left by penguins as they waddled to the water that same morning – The Neck is a sensitive habitat for Little Penguins and Short-tailed Shearwaters.
+‘The Neck’, is a narrow isthmus connecting North Bruny to South Bruny – a viewing platform atop the sand dunes offers stunning views of the coast.
+An elevated boardwalk leads you to the pristine sandy shores of The Neck beach where only a few footprints may have preceded you.
+Footprints likely left by penguins as they waddled to the water that same morning – The Neck is a sensitive habitat for Little Penguins and Short-tailed Shearwaters.

 You’ll travel through the small townships of Alonnah and Lunnawanna, names derived from the Aboriginal name for Bruny Island ‘Lunnawanna-alonnah’ and through a tall eucalypt forest, the epitome of the Australian bush.
 A pause at different times throughout our journey gives you the chance to soak in the tranquility and listen for birdsong, maybe even catch a glimpse of one or more of Tasmania’s 12 endemic species (all of which are found on Bruny).